tkem/uritools/docs/index.rst

     some parsing quirks from older RFCs are retained.

-This module aims to provide fully RFC 3986 compliant replacements for the most commonly used functions found in :mod:`urlparse`, plus additional functions for conveniently composing URIs from their individual components.
+This module aims to provide fully RFC 3986 compliant replacements for the most commonly used functions found in :mod:`urlparse` and :mod:`urllib.parse`, plus additional functions for conveniently composing URIs from their individual components.

 .. seealso::